ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 Cpu0Other.td and Cpu0.td includes a few other .td files.
 Cpu0RegisterInfo.td (shown below) describes the
 Cpu0's set of registers.
 In this file, we see that registers have been given names, i.e.
-``def PC`` indicates that there is a register called PC.
-Also, there is a register class named ``CPURegs`` that contains all of the other registers.
+**"def PC"** indicates that there is a register called PC.
+Also, there is a register class named **"CPURegs"** that contains all of the other registers.
 You may have multiple register classes (see the X86 backend, for example) which can help you if certain instructions can only write to specific registers.
 In this case, there is only one set of general purpose registers for Cpu0, and some registers that are reserved so that they